-High school is full of drama...just ask the St. Teresa's Academy Theatre Department!
+High school can be full of drama.
+Just ask the St. Teresa's Academy Theatre Department!
 Here, students interested in drama and theatrical design/production flourish.
 STA students have ample opportunities to get involved within the theatre program.
-Three shows are presented each year; a musical and a play both directed by theatre teacher Shana Prentiss, and student productions written and directed by seniors of St. Teresa's Academy.
+Three shows are presented each year: a musical and a play directed by theatre teacher, Shana Prentiss; and a student production written and directed by St. Teresa’s Academy seniors.

-All aspects of our productions, from stage management to lighting design, from costume to the makeup crew, are student-lead and student-organized.
-Students of STA's theatre program have a greater sense of ownership over their productions.
-Girls choosing to participate in productions not only have fun, they learn valuable leadership skills that last a lifetime.
+All aspects of productions, from stage management to lighting design, and from costume to makeup, are student-led and student-organized.
+Students in STA's theatre program have a great sense of ownership over their productions.
+Those choosing to participate in productions not only have fun, they learn valuable leadership skills that last a lifetime.

 Questions about STA's theatre program?
 Contact Shana Prentiss at email@example.com or (816) 501-0330.

 music by Mary Rodgers, lyrics by Marshall Barer, and book by Jay Thompson

 Performances November 6th - 9th at 7:30 p.m.

 If you thought you knew the story of 'The Princess and The Pea,' you may be in for a walloping surprise!
 Carried on a wave of wonderful songs, by turns hilarious and raucous, romantic and melodic, this rollicking spin on the familiar classic of royal courtship and comeuppance provides for some side-splitting shenanigans.
 Chances are you'll never look at fairy tales quite the same way again.
 Family fun for all ages!

 Men On Boats